inkVerb/VIP/601/Lesson-07.md

 1. Disconnect ***all*** clients with:# `nbd-client -d /dev/...` for ***each*** NBD connection
 2. Server:# `kill -HUP $(pgrep nbd-server)`
-   - First getting the proper PID from `pgrep nbd-server` may work better than command substitution `$(pgrep nbd-server)`

 ___

 # The Keys